Alexander Campbell (Illinois politician): Public office and political theory

-As a member of the Whig Party, Campbell won election as mayor of the newly-established town of LaSalle, serving two terms in that office in the early 1850s.
+As a member of the Whig Party, Campbell won election as mayor of the newly established town of LaSalle, serving two terms in that office in the early 1850s.
 He then served as a Republican member of the Illinois House of Representatives from 1858 to 1859.
 He was a delegate to the 1862 Illinois Constitutional Convention.

 In 1864, Campbell expanded on the ideas of pre-Civil-War U.S. economist Edward Kellogg in a book titled The True American System of Finance.
 In the book, Campbell followed Kellogg's example in advocating for fiat money.
 He differed from Kellogg in that he favored maintaining that system through a currency and bond system rather than through re-establishing a national bank.

 The publication of The True American System of Finance made Campbell one of the leading figures in the evolving Greenback movement to replace bank currency with United States Notes in an effort to place labor on an equal footing with capital in the structure of finance.
 "Money creates no wealth," he wrote.
 "It only gathers up and appropriates to its owner things already produced."
 He followed this up in 1868 with The True Greenback.

 He was elected as an independent to the Forty-fourth Congress from the Illinois's 7th congressional district, unseating Republican incumbent Franklin Corwin.
-He served from 1875–77, and sought re-election in 1876, but was defeated by Republican Philip C. Hayes.
+He served from 1875 to 1877, and sought re-election in 1876, but was defeated by Republican Philip C. Hayes.
 Campbell received several votes for the presidential nomination at the 1876 Greenback National Convention, but the nomination went to Peter Cooper.